opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 !![](../assets/images/accesing-sort-feature-list-op1.png)

-- In form view, you can access sorting functionality by clicking on the expression button located at the top of the features list and select the 'Sort' option.
+  - When being in the form view, you can access the sorting functionality by clicking on the expression button located at the top of the features list and select the 'Sort' option.

 !![](../assets/images/accesing-sort-feature-list-op2.png)

 ## Identify features
 :material-tablet: Fieldwork

 Tap on a feature on the map to identify it.
 If several features are located where you tapped (either because there are multiple features really close one to another, or because several layers are overlapping), they will all be listed in the menu that opens on the right of the screen.

 !![](../assets/images/howto_identification.png)